junnjiee/dots-omarchy/README.md

 # dots-omarchy

-Personal edits of the default Omarchy `/.config` files.
+Edits of the default Omarchy config files, as well as install scripts.

 ## Managing dotfiles in Omarchy

 ### Applying the dotfiles

-GNU Stow is used to manage symlinks to `/.config`
+I used [GNU Stow](https://man.archlinux.org/man/stow.8) to manage symlinks.

-For folders/files prefixed with `dot-`, using the option `--dotfiles`, will convert the `dot-` prefixes into `.`.
+For folders/files prefixed with `dot-`, using the option `--dotfiles` will convert the `dot-` prefixes into `.`, example: `dot-config` > `.config`.

 If the file already exists in target folder, use `--adopt`, then select wanted changes using your version control manager.

 ### Reverting to the default config

 All original Omarchy configs can be found in `/.local/share/omarchy/config`.
-To restore a config, simply copy paste the config file/folder into `/.config`
+To restore a config, simply copy + paste the config file/folder into `/.config`.

+## Using the install scripts

+Run `./main.sh` in the `install_scripts` directory.
+It will run every individual script in the `install_scripts/apps` folder.